Buying at Auction

 Live Internet Bidding

-All of our auctions are broadcast online, and you can follow proceedings with live audio feed from the comfort of your own home or office computer.
+All of our auctions are streamed online, and you can follow proceedings with live audio feed from the comfort of your own home or office computer.
 You will then be able to place bids electronically direct to British Toy Auctions during the course of the sale.
 Simply click on the Live Bidding icon on the homepage of this website.

 Absentee Commission Bidding